 Digitise your business cards

-If you are networking, you are collecting business cards.
-Gone are the days of the rolodex, so your business card pile generally gets bigger and bigger..
 Save the details to your phone, email, or sales management software.
 There are even apps that allow you to take a photo of the business card and will convert it to a digital contact for you.
-However you choose to get it done, move into the modern age and get them digitised.
+However, you choose to get it done, move into the modern age and get them digitised.

 Update your professional social media profiles

 It’s normal to neglect your professional social media profiles until you need to start looking for a job.
 Don’t!
 Your social media profiles help build your network while you are working in your current role and industry.
-They help you broaden your reach and highlight your knowledge.
+They keep you connected, help you broaden your reach, and highlight your knowledge.
 It’s also an excellent way to draw attention to your accomplishments.

 Do a social media spring clean.
 Make sure your picture is up to date and professional, your job title is accurate, and that you are actively adding new professional contacts to your network.

-Instead of always deleting those subscriptions emails you get every week but never read, start unsubscribing from them.
+Once you have worked your way through those emails, keep going to the subscriptions emails you get every week but never read.
 Every time they come into your inbox, take 30 seconds and hit unsubscribe.
 If you never read them, why keep receiving them?
-It seems like a pain in the moment, but will save you the time you spend deleting them.
+It seems like a pain at the moment but will save you the time in the long run.

-Alternatively, if they are newsletters you do eventually read, set up rules on your email so they are filtered into a ‘Read Later’ folder instead of clogging up your inbox.
+Alternatively, if they are newsletters you do eventually read, set up rules on your email to filter them into a ‘Read Later’ folder instead of clogging up your inbox.
 Your inbox is crazy enough, help yourself combat email fatigue.

 Clear out your Junk Mail folder

 Occasionally important emails get filtered into your Junk Mail folder.
-Go though this folder to look for legitimate emails, and delete the rest.
+Go through this folder to look for legitimate emails, and delete the rest.

 Treat your team

-No one gets thanked enough for the work they do.
-Treat your team to doughnuts and coffee after a big project has ended, or just to say that you appreciate everything they do for you.
+No one receives thanks enough for the work they do.
+If delivery services are still running in your area you have the option to surprise them.
+Treat your team to doughnuts and coffee after a big project has ended, or just to say that you appreciate everything they have been doing.
 You don’t need to be a manager or a boss to show your appreciation; it means just as much coming from a co-worker.

-If there is a specific co-worker that when above and beyond to help you, consider taking them out to lunch to say thank you.
+If there is a specific co-worker that when above and beyond to help you, consider sending them an IOU for lunch to say thank you, or order them in a meal from their favourite restaurant.
 They have gone out of their way to assist you while still doing all their own work.
-Show your appreciation for what they did.
+Show your appreciation.